Nadine2016/local/index.md

 For example, if the ESXi host size is 256 GB of memory with 16x cores, then eight DEAs are added.
 If the ESXi host size is 64 GB of memory with 8x cores, then two ESXis and four DEAs are required to be added.
 An additional 1.5 TB of storage is required for every four DEAs.
 This example is based on a DEA configured with 32 GB of RAM, 4x vCPU, and 300 GB of storage.

-#### Bluemix Local System option
+#### {{site.data.keyword.Bluemix_local_notm}} system option

-If you choose to order the PureApplication hardware through {{site.data.keyword.IBM_notm}} to host your {{site.data.keyword.Bluemix_notm}} Local instance, you must order another compute node in the specification size that you previously purchased.
+If you choose to order the PureApplication hardware through {{site.data.keyword.IBM_notm}} to host your {{site.data.keyword.Bluemix_local_notm}} instance, you must order another compute node in the specification size that you previously purchased.
 You can order another node through your client success manager who works with the IBM team to get the updated hardware shipped directly to you.
 Once the hardware is delivered and installed, IBM is notified and the deployment team adds an additional 64 GB.
 Depending on the compute node size that you ordered, you might have additional capacity available for future upgrades.
 In that case, you will simply need to contact IBM, and the team can add additional 64 GB increments of available compute memory as needed.

 ## Maintaining your local instance
 {: #maintainlocal}